MrQR-me/docs/FormBuilder/formbuilder.md

 When creating forms for use with multiple users it should be considered to add a Notes section including the text

-Caution !!!
+**Caution !!!**

-If you use this form any changes made by the Form Owner will be changed on this Form
+If you use this form any changes made by the Form Owner will also be changed on this Form

-* This form can be copied to your own site and then edited.
+* This form can be duplicated to your own site
+* Once duplicated you will become the form owner and can edit your form.
-* Only you can make Changes your Duplicated Forms.
+* Only the form owner or invited users can make Changes to your Duplicated Forms.
-* Ensure you Rename your New Form
+* Ensure you Rename your Duplicated Form

 Consider including additional text similar to but not limited to (*Replace* MrQR *with tour own organisation name*);